slavniyteo/upgraded-octo-funicular/README.md

-exact copy.
+in a fashion requiring copyright permission, other than the making of an exact copy.
 The resulting work is called a "modified version" of the earlier work or a work "based on" the earlier work.